timjbaer/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Tim Baer is a junior studying computer science at the Univeristy of Illinois at Urbana-Champaign.
-He is currently interning with IBM on the DB2z Tools team and in addition is a member of the Laboratory for Parallel Numerical Algorithms.
+He will be interning with C3.ai on the Platform team this summer and on campus is a member of the Laboratory for Parallel Numerical Algorithms.

-Check out my resume [here](https://github.com/timjbaer/academic-kickstart/blob/master/assets/resume_baer.pdf).
+Check out my resume [here](https://timjbaer.github.io/resume.pdf) (last updated 4/30/2021).